BartyPitt/RoboticsProject/docs/overview.rst

 In this project, the Franka Emika "Panda" robot was programmed to play a game of Connect 4 against a human.
 To do this, multiple tools such as Computer Vision, a Minimax Game Algorithm, Motion Planning and Collision Detection were implemented.
-Extensive simulations of the robot's motion were also performed using Gazebo for visualisation.
+Due to the limited access to the physical robot, extensive simulations of the robot's motion were also performed, using Gazebo for visualisation.

 Here is a quick introduction to what the robot does.